bbkr/JSON-RPC/README.md

 ### How to implement Error handling?

-Errors defined in 2.0 spec are represented by `X::JSON::RPC` exceptions:
+Errors :!canonicalize in 2.0 spec are represented by `X::JSON::RPC` exceptions:

 * `X::JSON::RPC::ParseError` - Invalid JSON was received by the server.
 * `X::JSON::RPC::InvalidRequest` - The structure sent by client is not a valid Request object.